Sentence Curve Language Models: Backgrounds

 \subsection{Diffusion Language Models}

-Following the success of diffusion generative models in the image domain \cite{ho2020denoising}, diffusion-based approaches have been actively explored for text generation, leading to DLMs.
-A diffusion model consists of a forward (diffusion) process that gradually adds noise to data and a reverse (denoising) process that removes this noise.
-Depending on whether these processes operate in continuous or discrete spaces, DLMs can be categorized into Gaussian (continuous) DLMs and discrete DLMs.
-Below, we briefly review Gaussian DLMs and contrast them with discrete DLMs.
+Similar to diffusion models \cite{ho2020denoising}, DLMs consist of a forward diffusion process that progressively adds noise and a reverse denoising process that removes it.
+Depending on whether these processes operate in continuous or discrete spaces, DLMs are categorized into Gaussian (continuous) and discrete variants.
+We briefly review Gaussian DLMs and contrast them with discrete DLMs.